calmm-js/kefir.atom/README.md

 The writes are performed `holding` event propagation.

-It is considered an error (and the effect is unpredictable) if the written value does not match the template, (aside from the positions of abstract mutables, of course), which means that the write operations, `set` and `modify`, of `Molecule` are only *partial*.
+It is considered an error, and the effect is unpredictable, if the written value does not match the template, aside from the positions of abstract mutables, of course, which means that the write operations, `set` and `modify`, of `Molecule` are only *partial*.